Direct Imaging of Dynamic Glassy Behavior in a Strained Manganite Film: Supplemental Materials

+FIG. (a) plots the FM-M fraction as a function of time (+) where the lines are exponential fits using (a) plots the FM-M fraction as a function of time (+) where the lines are exponential fits using

-Although most transport studies ( for example Ref.[\citenum{c14}]) prefer fitting magnetziation data with an logaritmic function, we choose a exponential functionin our fit.
-This is because the data points from our scans are taken an hour apart, which is a coarse time scale compared to the transport data.
+Although most transport studies ( for example PRB \textbf{64}, 104409 (2001)) prefer fitting magnetziation data with an logaritmic function, we choose a exponential functionin our fit.
+This is because the data points from our scans were taken at an hour apart, which is a coarse time scale compared to the transport data.
 The scanning data captures a slow relaxation process and is suitable for an exponential fit.

-\ref{sfig8}(a) plots the FM-M fraction as a function of time.
-The solid lines are exponential fits using

-The relxation time $\tau$ is extracted and is plotted as a function of temperature in \ref{sfig8}(b).
-We fit the temperature dependence of the relaxation time using an Arrhenius activation barrier equation.
+The relxation time $\tau$ is plotted as a function of temperature in FIG. (b).
+The purple line is just a guide to the eyes.
+Fitting temperature dependent relaxation times with either the Vogel-Fulcher law or the power law causes large error due to few data points; and thus is omitted here.